 - Co-create a “pre-note” that reflects their values, priorities, and questions

-By embedding patient perspectives directly into the medical record, HealthCoach aims to strengthen patient safety, engagement, and shared decision-making.
-Adam Rodman, MD, MPH, Director of AI Programs at Harvard Medical School, will serve as co-investigator.
+By bringing patient perspectives and unique knowledge directly into the visit pre-note, HealthCoach aims to strengthen patient safety, engagement, and shared decision-making.

 Study Highlights

-- Co-designing HealthCoach with diverse patient partners in two states
+- Co-design HealthCoach with diverse patient partners in two states

-- Using de-identified patient notes and visit priorities to iteratively refine the chatbot
+- Use de-identified patient notes and patient-clinician alignment tool data to iteratively refine the chatbot

-- Conducting a live trial with English- and Spanish-preferring patients preparing for upcoming primary care visits
+- Conduct a live trial with English- and Spanish-preferring patients preparing for upcoming primary care visits

 The project will produce freely available resources, including the HealthCoach chatbot and educational materials, to promote broad, equitable access to AI-enabled healthcare tools.
 More about this study can found on the NIH RePORTER website.